DeityVengy/Star-Wars-Genesis-Full-Modlist/README.md

 ### This is an _attempt_ to list all mods in Star Wars Genesis.
 There will probably be some stuff I leave out by accident, especially in the Integrated Section.
 As of V5, we are currently sitting at around 240 mods.
 ![Starfield Modlist Photoshop Cropped](https://github.com/DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/assets/170469610/7473f5e6-41f7-44e2-add5-3561df29b1be)
 ##### Note: I will NOT be managing multiple versions of this page.
 You may see mods here that are in future versions.
 ##### Note: I Will NOT be providing version numbers of each and every mod.
 This is meant to be an overview of the modlist and not a way to manually install it.
+This list also includes custom mods with the same name as existing/deleted mods.
+These are mods I have recreated myself specifically for Genesis

 ## Core
 - Starfield Script Extender